kubernetes/dashboard/docs/devel/getting-started.md

 $ npm i
 ```

-Set the `--unsafe-perm` flag to run script with root privileges:
+If you are running commands with root privileges set `--unsafe-perm` flag:

  ```shell
  # npm i --unsafe-perm